Benue Electoral Body Fixes July 6 For LG Polls

 “Alongside the election timetable, the BSIEC is proud to announce its intention for the creation of additional council wards within Benue State.
 This initiative is in recognition of the exponential growth in the demography, social, political and economic activities at that tier of Government.

-“We believe that additional council wards will provide a more equitable representation at the grassroots level, thereby bringing governance and the dividends of democracy closer to the people.
+“We believe that additional council wards will provide a more equitable representation at the grassroots level, thereby bringing governance and the dividends of democracy closer to the people,” he said

-“We will regularly brief you on our progress and continue to keep you abreast with any concerns that may arise in the course of our preparations for the conduct of the forthcoming elections,” he stated.
+He further pledged that BSIEC will regularly brief stakeholders on its progress and continue to update with any concerns that may arise in the course of its preparations for the conduct of the forthcoming elections.

 It is now possible to live in Nigeria and earn salary in US Dollars with premium domains, you can earn as much as $17,000 (₦27Million) Click here to start.